All Episodes

 He was totally opposed to a slave empire.

-For reasons that many people misunderstand, he just didn't believe that regardless what he thought of individual races, he did not believe that it was, I don't even know a word, it was just intolerable.
+For reasons that many people misunderstand, he just didn't believe that regardless what he thought of individual races, he did not believe that it was, I don't even know where it was just intolerable.

 It was inhuman, the concept that one man could own another.